Skip to main content

 Film Nevada’s locations database connects productions with film-friendly places throughout the state.

-If you think you have the perfect home, office building, warehouse, restaurant, hotel, desert land or other property, create your FREE film location listing and it could be seen on the big or small screen.
+If you think you have the perfect home, office building, warehouse, restaurant, hotel, desert land or other property, submit your location listing and it could be seen on the big or small screen.
 Film Nevada is always seeking new properties to add to our online location library.

 Your location could be featured in a film, TV show, commercial, music video, documentary or still photo shoot.
 You could earn location fees, exposure, and additional customers to your business when featured in a high-profile production.